aosabook/500lines/bytecode-compiler/bytecompiler.md

 ## Code generation

+[XXX I think I want to reorder this, covering statements first instead of expressions.]

 The code generator is one big `NodeVisitor` class.
 Each part is straightforward because the bytecodes and the AST nodes were designed for each other, but there are dozens of node types. `CodeGen` objects